CodeSleeve/asset-pipeline/README.md

    <link href="assets/application.css" rel="stylesheet" type="text/css">
 ```

+### How do I access a files that are pre-processed like `myfile.js.coffee`?

+Currently file names are not re-named so if you have a file called `myfile.js.coffee` then you would simply go to the url: `http://localhost:8000/assets/myfile.js.coffee`.
+This won't be the original coffeescript `myfile.js.coffee` but rather the javascript compiled version.

 ### Want to watch some videos?
   - [Introduction To Asset Pipeline](http://youtu.be/1iDB5BFsTw8)
   - [Handlebars Asset Package](http://youtu.be/IPgUUYb7SqU)